top of page

 The noun 'incantation' draws its etymology from the Latin word 'incantare,' which is a combination of 'in,' meaning 'in' or 'upon,' and 'cantare,' meaning 'to sing' or 'to chant.'
 In ancient Roman and later medieval European traditions, 'incantare' was associated with the act of chanting or reciting words, often in a ritualistic or magical context, with the belief that these words possessed the power to bring about a desired effect.
 Over time, as the practice of magic and spellcasting evolved, the term 'incantation' came to represent a formula of words, spoken or written, with the intention of invoking or influencing supernatural forces or outcomes.
 This etymology highlights the historical connection between vocalization and the casting of spells or the performance of rituals in various cultural and mystical traditions.

-Find the meaning of incantation
+Quiz: Find the meaning of the noun incantation:

 Try Again!